Haematuria means that there is blood in the urine (wee).

 • A very small number of children also have pain in their loin area.
 This is the part of the back on either side of the spine.
 The pain may come on suddenly or slowly over time

-If your child has any of the above symptoms, take him or her to your doctor for a urine test.
+If your child has any of the above symptoms, take them to your doctor for a urine test.

 More information